Locally Typical Sampling: Experiments

 \subsection{Results}

-\paragraph{Quantitative Performance.} \cref{tab:stories_large,tab:summ} show the results of our different evaluation metrics.
+\paragraph{Quantitative Performance.} \Cref{tab:stories_large,tab:summ} show the results of our different evaluation metrics.
 Human scores are averaged across the qualitative metrics to give an aggregate score; the value in parentheses is the standard error of the estimate.
 We show full breakdowns of score distributions in \cref{tab:breakdown}.
-We see that in general, typical sampling performs on par with or better than other sampling techniques, producing text with human quality ratings closest to that of the reference among the stochastic decoding strategies. \cref{fig:rep} shows \rep measurements for different values of the hyperparameters $k$, $n$, and $\tau$ for top-$k$, nucleus, and typical sampling, respectively.
-Interestingly, \rep appears to be far less sensitive to $\tau$ than to $k$ and $n$.
-While many values of $k$ and $n$ appear to lead to degenerate repetitions in story generation, most values of $\tau$ lead to text with a \rep value on par with human text.
+We see that in general, locally typical sampling performs on par with or better than other sampling techniques, producing text with human quality ratings closest to that of the reference among the stochastic decoding strategies.
+Interestingly, beam search still outperforms locally typical sampling in abstractive summarization, albeit by a small margin.
+This could perhaps be attributed to the deterministic nature of beam search, which suggests that an interesting direction for future research may be a deterministic version of locally typical sampling, e.g., where the highest-probability word within the truncated set is always chosen.
+Importantly, all the strategies we explore are quite close to human-level performance---in some cases even surpassing human references in terms of ratings.
+At this level, it is perhaps only reasonable to expect that the differentiation between the top strategies is small.
+Accordingly, we also consider how robust locally typical sampling is to hyperparameter choice. \cref{fig:rep} shows \rep measurements for different values of the hyperparameters $k$, $\eta$, and $\tau$ for top-$k$, nucleus, and locally typical sampling, respectively.
+Interestingly, \rep appears to be far less sensitive to $\tau$ than to $k$ and $\eta$.
+While many values of $k$ and $\eta$ appear to lead to degenerate repetitions in story generation, most values of $\tau$ lead to text with a \rep value on par with human text, demonstrating that an advantage of our technique is its robustness to hyperparameter choice.
+See \cref{fig:classification} in the appendix for a larger exploration of how other quality metrics vary as a function of $\tau$.\looseness=-1

-\paragraph{Qualitative Performance.} We provide examples of text generated according to each of the decoding strategies in \cref{tab:abs_examples,tab:summ_examples}.
-For text that is too long, we provide the full version in \cref{tab:examples_full} in the appendix.
-For both of the tasks, we choose the example with ID 1 in the respective test set and provide examples from each of the decoding strategies, employing the hyperparameter values that lead to the best human scores in \cref{tab:summ,tab:stories_large}, where ties are broken based on performance in other criteria.